dortzur/renorm/README.md

 When you create a renorm selector this is what happens:

 1. A new reselect [selectorCreator](https://github.com/reduxjs/reselect#createselectorcreatormemoize-memoizeoptions)
     is created with the schema you provided.
-    Renorm uses a customized version of Reselect's `defaultMemoize` optimized for normalizr entities.
+    Renorm uses a [customized version](#memoization-strategy) of Reselect's `defaultMemoize` optimized for normalizr entities.
 2. Renorm traverses the schema you provided and saves all unique entities found.
 3. Renorm creates an entities selector with only the relevant schema entities
 4. Renorm now uses the Reselect selector creator from #1 which uses input, schema and relevant entities to invoke Normalizr's `denormalize` method.
     This is the return value when invoking `renorm`

 ### Memoization Strategy

+Renorm has a two phase memoization strategy

+#### Basic Memoization.
+Based on Reselect's existing `defaultMemoize`

+1. Check arguments length and null check
+2. Shallow equality of of the input ids and each one of the relevant entity maps (stocks, companies, etc.) if all the checks return true the memoized version is returned, otherwise the function is invoked.
+    This the exact same process Reselect already does by default.

+if the function is invoked Renorm switches to advanced memoization

+#### Advanced Memoization

+For each the denormalized object, check all underlying entities:

+1. If all underlying entities are shallowly equal to the previous ones, return previous denormalized object.
+2. Else return the denormalized object
+3. Cache results for next run

+The big advantage here is that only newly returned objects will trigger React's render.
+Without Renorm's advanced memoization every item on the list would trigger React's render, even if you only a single entity was changed!

 ## Examples

 ### Basic Usage